 Following on from that last point, however, if you want to maximise the light of your kitchen area, perhaps a matt finish is not for you.
 This is particularly important to think about if you have a small kitchen, where a dull look can make the room feel even smaller.

-If you choose a matt finish which is rough, it may be harder to clean than a smoother matt finish or indeed a glossy finish.
+If you choose a rough matt finish, it may be harder to clean than a smoother matt finish or indeed a glossy finish.
 For this reason, if you do choose a rougher matt finish, this may work well in a Shaker kitchen, a style known for its smooth surfaces and simple design, making them a lot easier to clean.

 The final say

 As you can see, there aren’t too many downsides to choosing a matt finish for your kitchen.
 What is important is that you pick the right type of matt finish to suit your unique requirements and style.

 If you’re doing up your small, city-centre apartment which has a kitchen with hardly any light, it makes very little sense to opt for a dull matt finish in navy blue, as this will make the space seem tiny.
 However, the same style of kitchen may work wonders for an old converted barn house with a huge kitchen.

 Seemingly insignificant issues, such as the exact style of kitchen cabinet doors, can make a big difference to whether a matt finish is right for your kitchen, so it pays to do your research and plan well!

 If you want more information about matt kitchens or any other design, then don’t hesitate to contact a member of our team today.